boris-kz/CogAlg/README.md

 But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product, vs. additive compression in CogAlg.
 This is not specific to CapsNet, most current recognition algorithms, and seemingly the brain too,  select for dot product.
 To repeat, multiplication vastly exaggerates similarity.
 Which adds noise resistance, crucial for our horribly noisy brain, but that should be a separate noise-specific function.

 Pure similarity is a common subset: the smaller of comparands.
 Which would be a compression of represented magnitude if a larger comparand is replaced with its difference to a smaller comparand.
-This is the most basic implication of information-theoretical compression-uber-alles principle, but no one else is using minimum as a measure of similarity.
-It’s not sufficient per se, working measure would be a deviation: minimum - average minimum, then minus projected co-derived differences, etc. But minimum is unavoidable as a starting point.
+It’s a direct implication of information-theoretical compression-uber-alles, but no one else uses minimum as a measure of similarity.
+It’s not sufficient per se, the most basic working measure would probably be a deviation of relative match: minimum / miss - average minimum / miss, but minimum is unavoidable as a starting point.

 CapsNets also use CNN layers to recognize basic features, which are then fed to capsule layers.
 But a truly general method must apply the same principles on all levels of processing, any differentiation should be learned rather than built-in.
 In current implementation, capsules contain only probability and pose variables.
 My patterns have match instead of probability, a miss that includes pose variables, and selected properties of lower-level patterns.
 In my terms, Hinton’s equivariance is a match between misses: differences and distances.